JazzTap/jazztap.github.io/_posts/2022-6-29-tracklist.md

 <div class="float" markdown="1">

-we
+perhaps there was

-couldn't save them all,
+no other way,

-you knew
+a way to save them all

 </div>
 </div>